Fix Your Shopify SEO Today

 New products and collections and their titles or URL changes sync almost instantly via webhooks.

-Pages, blogs, and articles update instantly when you sync from the dashboard.
-Shopify does not provide webhooks for these content types, so a manual sync is needed to pick up changes.
+Pages, blogs, and articles update daily by itself or instantly when you sync from the dashboard.
+Shopify does not provide webhooks for these content types, so this daily or manual sync is needed to pick up changes.

 If your Weglot domains are configured as sub-folders with standard region and language folder names, the app will work.